LCC-CIT/CS210-CourseMaterials/Labs/Lab07-MCP/CS210_Lab07_Instructions_All.md

 ## Objectives

-- Learn how to work with the MCP protocol
+- Learn how to work with the MCP protocol.
-- Build an MCP server
+- Build an MCP server.
-- Build an MCP client
+- Build an MCP client.

 ## Instructions